 Gangs will often convince children that they are in debt to them through a practice known as ‘debt bondage’.

 This could be:

 The child will often feel that they have no choice but to continue working for the gang for free until this ‘debt’ is paid off.
-In reality, the young person is unlikely to ever ‘pay off’ this ‘debt’ as gangs will usually keep adding to the amount to keep the young person trapped.
+In reality, the young person is unlikely to ever ‘pay off’ this ‘debt’ as gangs will usually keep adding to the amount, trapping the young person.

 If you’re worried that your child may be being exploited by gangs, our SafeCall service is here to help you.

 We can offer confidential support to and your child.
 It is a safe space for you to talk to us about your worries, and understand the risks your child may be facing.
-We offer emotional support, so that you don’t feel alone, as well as practical guidance, such as making sure the right services are involved to keep your child safe.
+We offer emotional support so that you don’t feel alone.
+We also provide practical guidance, such as making sure the right services are involved to keep your child safe.

-By using the form below, you can leave your name and contact number, and a member of the team will get in touch.Contact the SafeCall team
+Use the form below to leave your name and contact number.
+A member of the team will then get in touch.Contact the SafeCall team

 The 2018 Home Office Serious Crime Strategy states the NPCC definition of a County Line is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas [within the UK], using dedicated mobile phone lines or other form of “deal line”.
 They are likely to exploit children and vulnerable adults to move [and store] the drugs and money and they will often use coercion, intimidation, violence and weapons.